AndriusT/cw_wl_GAN/README.md

 7z x checkpoints.7z
 ```

 Where we used p7zip-full (sudo apt-get install p7zip-full) to extract the files.
-The checkpoints include the most recent results for weak lensing maps with different cosmological parameters along with the cosmic web slices of different redshifts, cosmologies and modified gravity paramters.
+The checkpoints include the most recent results for weak lensing maps with different cosmological parameters along with the cosmic web slices of different redshifts, cosmologies and modified gravity parameters.

 ## Getting the Illustris data: